Alaska Communications System: History

 Between 1900 and 1905, Army soldiers of the 59th Signal Battalion (also known as the "Voice of the Arctic") constructed a telegraph line linking the U.S. Army posts across Alaska with each other, including a 107 mi wireless system crossing Norton Sound on the west coast of Alaska.
 In 1903 an underwater cable between Sitka, Alaska and Seattle, Washington was laid by USAT Burnside, allowing rapid communication between Alaska and the lower continental U.S.

 By 1918, the 1st Signal Service Company was activated at Valdez, Alaska and 2nd Signal Service Company at Fort Gibbon to operate WAMCATS in Alaska.
 The 2nd Signal Service Company was not formally inactivated until 1927.

 The vessel CS Dellwood undertook the laying of a new submarine cable in 1924 between Seattle and Alaska with a post at Ketchikan.

+In 1930 the Army built WVD radio station in west Seattle (Pigeon point), to communicate by wireless with Alaska stations as well as others in the Pacific.

 From 1931 the Army Signal Corps did not own a cable ship and so the system deteriorated until the beginning of World War II in 1941.

 The first submarine telephone cables were laid in 1956 with the Army cable ships Albert J. Myer and Basil O. Lenoir undertaking the work.
 The cable came ashore at around 40 mi intervals.

 The ACS was transferred to the Air Force in July 1962.
 RCA purchased ACS for $31.5 million in 1970.